paj3r/zapiski-2022-23-letni/Digitalna Forenzika/Digitalna_forenzika_zapiski.md

 ### Beležke

-V beležkah so pionavadi zapisi po RFC formatu:
+V beležkah so ponavadi zapisi po RFC formatu:

 - when where who: what